 - 2 teaspoons Old Bay seasoning

 - Dry the fish filets very well with paper towels.
 Place the fish on a baking sheet that’s been sprayed with cooking spray or use a piece of parchment paper to line the sheet.
 Season the fish with salt and pepper.

 - Add the breadcrumbs, mayonnaise, parmesan cheese, Old Bay Seasoning, garlic powder and parsley to a bowl and mix to combine.

 - Spread mixture on top of fish, dividing between the filets, using all of the topping.
 Bake for 10-12 minutes, depending on how thick your fish filet is.
 Remove the fish from the oven and preheat the broiler.
-Broil the fish for 2 minutes until the topping is browned.
+(Remove parchment paper if using) Broil the fish for 2 minutes until the topping is browned.
 Serve the fish with lemon wedges and garnish with more chopped parsley.

 Haddock should be cooked to a temperature of 145 degrees.
 If the fish flakes easily with a fork, it’s usually done!